 Spanish prime minister Pedro Sánchez has found a new excuse for not talking with Catalan leaders: they don’t want to talk with him.

-Catalan lawmaker Gabriel Rufián, whose Republican Left usually votes with Sánchez’ left-wing government, asked the prime minister in Congress when the negotiations he promised at the start of his term would resume.
+Catalan lawmaker Gabriel Rufián, whose Republican Left usually votes with Sánchez’ minority left-wing government, asked the prime minister in Congress when the negotiations he promised at the start of his term would resume.
 Sánchez argued they could only continue if Together for Catalonia, the region’s second-largest independence party, rejoined the negotiating table.

 But the reason Together walked out is that Sánchez has delayed negotiations for two-and-a-half years.